wrightcameron/plexhax-ctf/hidden-treasure-x2/solution.md

 ## Notes

 Clicking on the site leads to a plain text page that just says "yep".
 Viewing page source the document isn't even HTML, but a plain text file with only "yep".
-The Firefox debugger doesn't show much either with no Javascript present, no cookies either.
+The Firefox debugger doesn't show much either with no JavaScript present, no cookies either.

 Looking at the response, there is a Response header called ETag, with value "617a7a03-4".
-The [ETag is an offical HTML header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag), but I don't see it comanlly used, so its worth investigation see if it can be decrypted.
+The [ETag is an official HTML header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag), but I don't see it commonly used, so its worth investigation see if it can be decrypted.

 The value "617a7a03-4" looks to be hex.
-Though converting it to ascii doesn't show anything special, just reads "azz..".
-This doesnt tell me much, and there isn't any reverse search of this meaning.
+Though converting it to ASCII doesn't show anything special, just reads "azz..".
+This doesn't tell me much, and there isn't any reverse search of this meaning.

 There is another header included, the last modified time.